Talk therapy is all about healing conversations with a goal in mind.

-Questions to work with anxiety can also focus on reframing our perceptions of stress, as studies show that when we view stress as physically harmful, it tends to have a more detrimental effect on our health than for those who see stress as information or an opportunity to rise to the occasion (McGonigal, 2015).
+Questions to work with anxiety can also focus on reframing our perceptions of stress, as studies show that when we view stress as physically harmful, it tends to have a more detrimental effect on our health than when we see stress as information or an opportunity to rise to the occasion (McGonigal, 2015).

 For that reason, interventions like the Miracle Question allow us to connect where we are today to where we want to be in the future by visualizing vividly and emotionally the goals we desire.

 The power of Miracle Question lies in the emotional connection we create to the detailed picture of what our lives could be like.
-We are, after all veritable anticipation machines and can get energized by future possibilities.
-Not to mention that the devil is in the details, and the more vivid the picture of the future we paint, the more likely we are to see the necessary steps to get there.
+We are, after all, veritable anticipation machines and can get energized by future possibilities.
+Not to mention, the devil is in the details, and the more vivid the picture of the future we paint, the more likely we are to see the necessary steps to get there.

 More SFBT Questions

-The questioning style is intended to explore the client’s preferred future and goals in the context of the client’s current resources and behaviors.
-Some examples of the therapeutic elements include problem-free talk, the Miracle Question, and ratings of progress scales (Ratner, George, Iverson, 2012).
+The questioning style is intended to explore the client’s preferred future and goals in the context of their current resources and behaviors.
+Some examples of the therapeutic elements include problem-free talk, the Miracle Question, and ratings of progress scales (Ratner, George, & Iveson, 2012).

 Insanity is doing the same thing over and over again and expecting different results.

-The following exercise called Do One Thing Differently is an excellent example of how this form of therapy zeros in on resolving issues directly in a concrete and immediate fashion.
-Based on the work of Scott D. Miller, Ph.D., this eight-step intervention is intended to break a problematic pattern of behavior by replacing it with another (1991).
+The following exercise, called Do One Thing Differently, is an excellent example of how this form of therapy zeros in on resolving issues directly in a concrete and immediate fashion.
+This seven-step intervention is intended to break a problematic pattern of behavior by replacing it with another (Miller, Hubble, & Duncan, 1991).

 Step 1: Think of a time that things did not go well for you and bring to mind the things you usually do in a problematic situation.
-Choose to change one thing, any part you can, such as:
+Choose to change one thing, such as: